-Step Action 1 Right-click on the Class to change, and select the 'Generate Code' option.
+Step Action 1 Click on the Class to change, and select the 'Code > Source Code > Generate > Generate Single Element' ribbon option.
 The 'Generate Code' dialog displays.
 2 Click on the Advanced button.
 The 'Object Options' dialog displays.
-3 Click on the Attributes/Operations button.
+3 Click on the 'Attributes/Operations' option.
 4 Change the options, and click on the Close button to apply the changes.